InfoSecInnovations/Sentinel-Service-Offering/README.md

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FInfoSecInnovations%2FSentinel-Service-Offering%2Fmain%2Farm-templates%2Fisi-main.json)

+### Manually enabling Azure Active Directory Data Connector

+See Requirements above for information about this issue.

+If you need the AAD Data Connector without having Tenant root scope Owner permissions, after installing the template using the button above:
+- Go to Microsoft Sentinel in the Azure Portal.
+- Select the Log Analytics Workspace created by the template.
+If you didn't set a custom name during deployment it will be called `LAW-ISI-Default-xxxxxxxxxxxxx`.
+- Go to the Data Connectors area.
+- If you enabled Azure Active Directory in the deployment template, you should have a Data Connector available there called `Azure Active Directory`.
+- Select it and click _Open connector page_.
+- Make sure you meet the permissions requirements listed there.
+- Enable the logs you wish to collect.
+TODO: ISI recommended list.

 ## Have InfoSec Innovations take care of setting up your Sentinel instance

 Is setting up or tuning Azure Sentinel by yourself a bit too overwhelming?
 Would you like to be able to rely on professional support if things don't go smoothly?
 Please get in touch with us to discuss becoming a client: https://www.infosecinnovations.com/.